Antioxidants and their protective role against free radicals

 Antioxidants and free radicals are terms commonly used in discussions related to health and nutrition.
 Antioxidants protect the body against the harmful effects of free radicals.
-In this article, we will discuss the definitions of antioxidants and free radicals and the importance of antioxidants in protecting against free radicals.
+In this article, we will define antioxidants and free radicals.
+We will also discuss the importance of antioxidants in protecting against free radicals.

 Definition of antioxidants